nickduran/politicalConspiracies/README.md

 ===================

 > **Relevant Files:**
-> - synchronyMovementRapp.csv
+> - Mouse-Traj-2GIT.csv

 1) File contains WLCC scores for each time lag, as well as rapport scores.
 Explanation for each column and codes:
-> - Column A: Real vs Virtual Pairs; 1 = Real, 2 = Virtual
+> - Column A: **subjnum**: Subject number
-> - Column B: Dyad number
+> - Column B: **age**: Age of subjects
-> - Colmnn C: Order of deceptive conversation; 2 = First, 3 = Second
-> - Column D: Did conversation involve deception or not; 0 = No Deception, 1 = Deception
+> - Column C: **sex**: 1 = male, 2 = female
+> - Colmnn D: trialnum: Order of trials
+> - Column E: questionType: Numeric identification code given to each unique statement
+> - Column F: resp_type: Was statement a general knowledge item (Gen Knowledge), Bush item (Left-wing), Obama item (Right-wing), or general conspiracy (Gen Conspiracy)?
-> - Column E: Did conversation involve conflict or not; 1 = Disagreement, 2 = Agreement
+> - Column G: poliID2: Did participant identify as Republican or Democrat?
-> - Column F: Body region of Participant 1 analyzed: 1 = head/shoulders, 3 = mid-thigh/feet
-> - Column G: Body region of Participant 2 analyzed: 1 = head/shoulders, 3 = mid-thigh/feet
-> - Column H: Sex
+> - Column H: explicit: Was statement worded in Direct (Reject as False) or Indirect (Accept as True) terms?
-> - Column I: Topic of conversation (varies across 10 possible topics)
-> - Column J: Average response between participants to question "I felt very close to my partner"
-> - Column K: Average response between participants to question "I felt that my partner understood what I was saying"
-> - Column L: Average response between participants to question "I felt that I understood what my partner was saying"
+> - Column I: endorse: Was statement a general knowledge item (K), answered to endorse a conspiracy ("C"), answered to disavow a conspiracy (NC)
+> - Column J: condition: Was statement a general knowledge item (GEN) or critical item (CRIT; i.e., an item that involved an opportunity to answer as endorsing or disavowing a potential conspiracy)
+> - Column K: topic: Redundant with resp_type; Was statement a general knowledge item (GK), Bush item (BO), Obama item (BO), or general conspiracy item (GC)
+> - Column L: variable: dependent variables; choice = Likert-confidence score, tottm = total time, latency = latency time, avgdeviat = average deviation
-> - Column M: Same as K, but absolute difference between participants
+> - Column M: value: score for each of the variables
-> - Column N: Same as L, but absolute difference between participants
-> - Column O: Same as M, but absolute difference between participants
-> - Columns P-BX: lagged differences between participants' movements (at increments of 1/6 of a second up to 5000ms), values in each cell correspond to WLCC scores, positive lags correspond to DA following and negative lags correspond to Naive following

 R Analyses Code:
 ===================